DEEPANSHU-KUMAR96/Travel_Website/README.md

 # Travel Website 🌍✈️

 This is a responsive travel-themed website built using HTML, CSS, and JavaScript.
-It features animated sections, interactive menus, and custom-designed assets like flags, lemons, and burgers to enhance visual storytelling.
+It features animated sections, interactive menus, and custom-designed assets like flags, icons, and  to enhance visual storytelling.

 ## Features
 - Fully responsive layout with media queries